dusty-nv/jetson-containers/README.md

 CUDA_VERSION=12.4 jetson-containers build llama_cpp
 ```

 It will then go off and either pull or build all the dependencies.
-You can also explicitly set the version of cuDNN, TensorRT, Python, and PyTorch with similar environment variables - see here for more info.
+You can also request the version of cuDNN, TensorRT, Python, and PyTorch with similar environment variables - see here for more info.

 ## Documentation